Your content strategy plan: Making smart content choices

 • Other events can also disrupt your content strategy plan.
 Your company could be faced with a public relations crisis – a CEO suddenly quits or a data breach hits out of nowhere; a change in market conditions such as an economic downturn or a policy shift impacts product release; or a global event that affects the whole industry strikes unexpectedly.
 When COVID-19 hit, it changed content for a few of my clients for several months.

 These scenarios are actually highly probable and they highlight the importance of being flexible when content planning.
-Content is tied to products and products are subject to the dynamic nature of business environments so it’s vital to remain agile.
-In these case marketing teams need to be able to pivot quickly, either by postponing pieces or reshuffling the scheduled items – all while making sure that the new marketing copy is relevant and sensitive to ongoing circumstances.
+In successful tech firms, content is always product-led and products are subject to the dynamic nature of business environments so it’s vital to remain agile.
+In these case marketing teams need to be able to pivot quickly, either by postponing content pieces or reshuffling the scheduled items – all while making sure that the new marketing copy is relevant and sensitive to ongoing circumstances.

 Marketing teams: Keep calm and don’t sweat the small stuff